MinhPhu0304/Monty-Hall/Monty Hall GUI/ReadMe.txt

 ========================================================================
-    WIN32 APPLICATION : [!output PROJECT_NAME] Project Overview
+    WIN32 APPLICATION : Project Overview
 ========================================================================

-AppWizard has created this [!output PROJECT_NAME] application for you.
+AppWizard has created this application for you.

-This file contains a summary of what you will find in each of the files that make up your [!output PROJECT_NAME] application.
+This file contains a summary of what you will find in each of the files that make up your application.

     This is the main project file for VC++ projects generated using an Application Wizard.